Our structure

 The Panel has a full-time executive based in Melbourne to assist members of the Panel and the takeovers community, and to draft policy (Panel Executive).
 The Panel Executive is generally responsible for communicating with parties on behalf of the Panel and otherwise facilitating Panel proceedings.

-The Panel Executive consists of 5 employees of the Australian Public Service within the Department of Treasury (Director, Counsel, Deputy Counsel and 2 support staff) and up to 2 legal secondees with usually three to five years’ experience in regulated mergers and acquisitions who are usually drawn from major law firms.
+The Panel Executive consists of up to 7 employees of the Australian Public Service within the Department of Treasury (including Chief Executive, General Counsel, Deputy General Counsel and 2 support staff) and up to 2 legal secondees with usually three to five years’ experience in regulated mergers and acquisitions who are usually drawn from major law firms.
 Legal secondees are generally seconded to the Panel for a period of eight months.

 Members of the Panel Executive are not delegates of the Panel and, therefore, do not perform any of its discretionary or adjudicative roles.
 In other words, the Panel Executive does not make decisions in Panel proceedings regarding the merits of an application or circumstances; those decisions are made by the members of the Panel appointed to “sit” and consider those proceedings (the “sitting Panel”).
 Advice which the Panel Executive may give as to its assessment of any real or hypothetical circumstances discussed with market participants, or parties, is not binding on the Panel or on any sitting Panel.